joshnussbaum89/beer-barn-brewery/README.md

 3. 'Remember me' checkbox saves user data to localStorage
 4. Clicking the hamburger menu on mobile reveals a full screen navigation menu
 5. Hero section has flexible columns that can be toggled with arrow icons in container
-6. Beverages section updates dynamically when user clicks individual tags
+6. Beverages section filters dynamically when user clicks individual tags
 7. Hovering over beer images reveals a beer description

 ## Design